Office for Students: Leadership

+The OfS is governed by a board consisting of the chair, the Chief Executive, the Director for Fair Access and Participation, and at least seven and not more than twelve other members.
+All members of the board are appointed by the Secretary of State for Education.
+The OfS chair from 2021 to 2024 was Conservative peer James Wharton, who resigned following the 2024 General Election, and the chief executive is Susan Lapworth.

-The board is advised by a panel of students.
+The board is advised by a Student Panel, which exists to help the OfS to understand students' views and perspectives.

-Controversy
+Controversies

 The appointment of Toby Young to the board, announced on 1 January 2018, generated controversy over his suitability for the post.
 As at 8 January 2018, over 200,000 people had signed an online petition protesting his appointment.
-In response to questioning the Prime Minister declared herself comfortable with his appointment, while the Universities minister defended him in the House of Commons.
+In response to questioning, the Prime Minister declared herself comfortable with his appointment, while the Universities minister defended him in the House of Commons.
 After criticism from leading Tory MPs, Young resigned on that day, claiming he had been turned into a caricature.

+In February 2021, James Wharton, Baron Wharton of Yarm, a Conservative peer, was made the chair and his appointment was endorsed by the Education Select Committee.
+Shadow Education Secretary Kate Green questioned his experience and suitability for the role, calling his appointment "cronyism".
+Although it is customary for chairs of independent bodies to resign political affiliations during their period of office, Wharton chose not to resign from the Conservative whip.